 My teaching philosophy is grounded in a desire to create an environment that is student-centered.
 In each course, I seek to cultivate a classroom setting that is 1) driven by student diversity and experience, 2) links critical thinking with practice, and 3) utilizes new opportunities, such as new technologies and experiential learning, to allow students to understand and apply theoretical concepts and methodological approaches.
 To put this into practice, I design my courses to allow students to think through geospatial questions in a number of different settings: during lecture, in small groups, through projects, in the field and in their writing.
 In upper-division classes I require students to undertake self-designed case studies, which address their own particular interests in the discipline in relation to theoretical and methodological perspectives discussed in class.

-Current Courses – University of Delaware
+Courses Regularly Taught – University of Delaware

 GEOG120 – World Regional Geography